usrbinr/fpaR/README.md

 ## Installation

-Install the development version of `fpaR` from GitHub:
+Install the development from GitHub:

 ``` r
 # Install using pak or install.package()